Located in: Slovakia

 The Faculty of Medicine accepts 200 new students for medicine and 35 for dentistry each year for English programmes.

-Students must apply as soon as possible, as an early application allows for more time to prepare a strong application file.
+We recommend that students apply as soon as possible, as an early application allows for more time to prepare a strong application file.

 The Pavol Jozef University of Medicine accepts applications between June and August.
 Submit an application to one of our advisors, who can contact you with more information.
 Students must submit their documents to Medlink Students before September every year.